Sami Jo Small

 As a goalie for the Canadian women’s hockey team, Small has won five World Championships, twice named championship MVP, and is a three-time Olympian, who played on two gold medal-winning teams.
 After a lifetime of training for the “big game,” in the Salt Lake City Olympics in 2002, Small never got to play in it.
 “The biggest difference between myself and other Olympians,” says Small, “is the whole idea of being placed in situations that were not the way I had envisioned living my Olympic dream.
 Not playing in the final game in Salt Lake forced me to focus on the accomplishment of the team above my own feelings.”

-Small currently works as a motivational speaker, and is a Certified Speaking Professional through the National Speaking Association.
-She is also an owner of a hockey school that runs throughout four provinces, and is currently writing her first book, an autobiography of her time playing for a championship team, to be published in 2020.
-Small was also one of the founders of the Canadian Women’s Hockey League, and worked as the general manager of the Toronto Furies until it discontinued operations in 2019.
+Small currently works as a motivational speaker and is a Certified Speaking Professional through the National Speaking Association.
+She is also an owner of a hockey school that runs throughout four provinces.
+Prior to this, Small was one of the founders of the Canadian Women’s Hockey League and worked as the general manager of the Toronto Furies until it discontinued operations in 2019.
+Small’s autobiography, The Role I Played, will be published in September 2020.